neonmik/Wave-Machine-Firmware/README.md

 Features/Bugfixes:

     + Oscillator:
+        + Feature: Add Sub and Noise oscillators to the synth engine, along with temporary controls for off/on.
+        + Bugfix: Fixed most of the aliasing that came with having the octave and pitch set to max.
+        + Improvement: Fixed wavetable tuning.
+Implemented by reviewing and refactoring the accumulator and interpolation code.
+Massive win.
         + Improvement: Added interpolation of wavetable samples for improved tuning.
         + Improvement: Made some improvements and refactored Synth code for clarity.
         + Bugfix: Frequency/MIDI note alignment - Internal oscillator engine was out of tune with MIDI defined pitches.
 When Pitch control is central and Octave at 0, the first note on the keyboard is MIDI note 60 (C3/130Hz).